7 Best Simple Thermostats for Home 2026

 Heating and Cooling System Compatibility

-* Hardwired (24VAC): These thermostats use your home’s electrical system.
-They require more complex installation but eliminate the need for battery replacements.
+* Hardwired (24VAC): These thermostats draw power from your HVAC system.
+While requiring a bit more installation effort, they eliminate the need for battery replacements.

 Display and Ease of Use